 With significant engine and interior upgrades, the Dakota remained a popular option into the 2000s.
-But the Dodge Ram Dakota was discontinued in 20211 due to the decreasing demand for compact trucks.
+However, the Dodge Ram Dakota was discontinued in 2011 due to the decreasing demand for compact trucks.
 The platform was used for the more popular Dodge Durango.

 What to expect with the new Dakota

 Now the 2024 Ram Dakota will make a triumphant return to battle rivals such as the Ford Ranger, Chevy Colorado, and Toyota Tacoma.
 But it’s a little challenging to determine what Stellnatis is planning so far.

 The new Dakota could ride on a body-on-frame platform like the Honda Ridgeline.
 The Ford Maverick and Hyundai Santa Cruz are two compact trucks that decided to go this route to favor sportier handling.